-Credit risk arises from cash and cash equivalents (Note 6) and trade and other receivables (Note 5), which constitute the company's loans and receivables category for IAS 39 categorisation purposes.
-The company's exposures to credit risk are analysed in the respective note to the financial statements.
+Credit risk arises from cash and cash equivalents (Note 6) and trade receivables (Note 5), which constitute the company's financial assets which are subject to the expected credit loss model.
+The company's exposures to credit risk are analysed in the respective notes to the financial statements.
 The maximum exposure to credit risk at the end of the reporting period in respect of these financial assets is equivalent to their carrying amount.
-The company does not hold any collateral as security in this respect.
+Except for the security deposits made by tenants, the company does not hold any collateral as security in this respect.

 The company banks only with local financial institutions with high quality standard or rating.
 The company invoices its customers quarterly in advance and assesses the credit quality of its customers taking into account financial position, past experience and other factors.
-It has policies in place to ensure that sales of services are affected to customers with an appropriate credit history.
+It has policies in place to ensure that sales of services are effected to customers with an appropriate credit history.
 The company monitors the performance of its receivables on a regular basis to identify incurred collection losses, which are inherent in the company's receivables, taking into account historical experience in collection of accounts receivable.
 Management does not expect any material losses from non-performance by its debtors except as outlined below.